cnash/CoC7-FoundryVTT/module/manual/en/README.md

 - _Skill_ - A skill with a base percentage and some tags. @Compendium[CoC7.skills.UOuN0gESXPp2HXwH]{Example Skill}
 - _Spell_ - A magic spell.
 - _Status_ - An phobia or mania condition. @Compendium[CoC7.items.DVdvEDizPZPux1pK]{Example Mania}
-- _Talent_ -A special power for Pulp Cthulhu.
+- _Talent_ - A special power for Pulp Cthulhu.
 These do not trigger automation in the system. @Compendium[CoC7.items.yqvwz769ZeJplOW7]{Example Talent}
 - _Weapon_ - An item with weapon statistics (this includes unarmed attacks). @Compendium[CoC7.items.3elxAwnv7WCUNwng]{Example Weapon}

 # Settings overview

-Click on the [fas fa-cogs]Game Settings tab then under the Game Settings heading click on [fas fa-cogs]Configure Settings.
+Click on the [fas fa-cogs]Game Settings tab.
+Then under the Game Settings heading, click on [fas fa-cogs]Configure Settings.

 Click on [fas fa-cogs]System Settings